tonytvo/blog-generator/content/blog/miracle-morning/index.md

 - People love givers rather than self centered people.
 Giving turns your focus outward, adds values to others and actually helps the giver.
 You usually feel good after giving.
 So give others your money, time, and energy.
 Make yourself valuable but also value others.

+- the purpose of life is not to win but to grow and share.

+- to plan for and model generosity daily
+  - don't wait for prosperity to become generous, change your heart.
+  - find a reason to give every day.
+  - find people to receive every day.

 ## Values: Embrace and practice good values daily.

 - Discrepancies between values and practices create chaos in a person’s life.
 If you talk your values but neglect to walk them, then you will continually undermine your integrity and credibility.
 And that will happen even if you are unaware of your behavior and are not doing it intentionally.

 - Values serve as an anchor, faithful friend and your north star.
-Many things in life will stand in the way of your values. **Everyday reflect and review your values**.
-Articulate and embrace your values everyday. **See how you can apply and practice your values**.
+Many things in life will stand in the way of your values.
+  - **Everyday reflect and review your values**.
+Articulate and embrace your values everyday.
+  - **See how you can apply and practice your values**.
+Compare your values to your practices daily.
+  - live out your values regardless of your feelings

+- values are the principles that guide your life.
+Your values are the deeply held beliefs that authentically describe your soul.
+They become a companion to you throughout your life and don't change.

 ## Growth: Desire and experience improvements daily.

 - Often the most difficult part of the upward climb of growth is putting into practice what you learn.
 Yet that is where the true value is.
 The final test of any learning is always application.
 If what you’re learning can be used in some way to help and improve you or others, then it is worth the effort.

 - We think that our bodies and minds will take care of itself automatically.
 We also think knowledge, information and experience are signs of growth. **But it’s about reflecting on experience and applying the knowledge learned**.
 This prevents stagnation in life.
-We also need to focus on internal change rather than external change. **Develop and follow a personal growth plan** by setting growth goals and putting yourself in an environment that supports growth.
+We also need to focus on internal change rather than external change.
+  - **Develop and follow a personal growth plan** by setting growth goals and putting yourself in an environment that supports growth.
 Keep asking yourself: **"what is my potential?**"
+  - document what you learn and apply it.
+  - learn to enjoy the journey.

 # Quotes